Polyadic Opinion Formation: The Adaptive Voter Model on a Hypergraph: Results

 To understand the difference in run time between majority and proportional voting, it is helpful to plot the density of active hyperedges against the magnetization.
 It is known from graph models that the trajectories form a parabola-shaped manifold when plotted this way~\parencite{kimura2008coevolutionary, vazquez2008generic, durrett2012graph}.
 Since there are multiple kinds of active hyperedges on hypergraphs, we will lump all active hyperedges of the same size $i$ together,

-The result is shown in Fig. \ref{fig:slow_manifold}.
-For each rule, we start the simulation at different initial magnetization values, $\tanglebr{m_0} \in \tset{-0.6, -0.3, 0, 0.3, 0.6}$, and consider trajectories from 12 different realizations for every combination of parameters.
+The result is shown in Fig.~\ref{fig:slow_manifold}.
+For each rule, we start the simulation at different initial magnetization values, $\tanglebr{\mathfrak{m}_{0}} \in \{-0.6, -0.3, 0, 0.3, 0.6\}$, and consider trajectories from 12 different realizations for every combination of parameters.
 One trajectory from every batch is highlighted in a darker color.
 Note that the rewiring probability is set to $p = 0.1$ under majority voting and to $p = 0.7$ under proportional voting.
 The reason for choosing different values of $p$ will become evident once we plot the phase transition diagram.
-To briefly foreshadow the results, the critical value $p_c$ is low under majority voting but is very close to $1$ under proportional voting, so we chose values of $p$ which best illustrate the typical shape of the parabola for $p < p_c$.
+To briefly foreshadow the results, the critical value $p_{c}$ is low under majority voting but is very close to $1$ under proportional voting, so we chose values of $p$ which best illustrate the typical shape of the parabola for $p < p_{c}$.

 Let us focus on majority voting simulations first.
 A parabola-shaped curve is apparent, but the trajectories behave qualitatively differently compared to the graph models.
 Instead of falling vertically in the initial phase, the trajectories start drifting to the left or the right even before they hit the parabola.
-The initial bias in the distribution of states is amplified: If a trajectory starts from a negative magnetization, it is pushed even further towards negative magnetization, and vice versa.
+This confirms our analytical result that the initial bias in the distribution of states is amplified: If a trajectory starts from a negative magnetization, it is pushed even further toward negative magnetization, and vice versa.
 A sketch of the flow in the phase space in the third column illustrates this behavior.